vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

 ![attach java debug](https://raw.githubusercontent.com/Azure/vscode-kubernetes-tools/master/images/screenshots/attach-java-debug.gif)

 To learn more about the features provided by the VS Code Kubernetes Extension, take a look at the [README](https://github.com/Azure/vscode-kubernetes-tools).

+## 5. Python debug prerequisites
+   1. Have [ptvsd](https://pypi.org/project/ptvsd/) installed in your container.
+   2. Either use [`ptvsd.enable_attach()`](https://github.com/microsoft/ptvsd#enabling-debugging) in your code or prepend your entrypont with [the ptvsd command](https://github.com/microsoft/ptvsd#ptvsd-cli-usage).

+Currently only attaching to a Python container running ptvsd is supported.